seanpmaxwell/jet-schema/README.md

 }
 ```

 > I like to place all my validator-functions in a `util/validators.ts` file.
 As mentioned in the intro, you can copy some predefined validators from <a href="https://github.com/seanpmaxwell/ts-validators/blob/master/src/validators.ts">here</a>.

-One final note, not only does creating a list of validator-functions save boilerplate code, but growing a list of validator-functions not dependent on any library will make them easy to copy-and-paste between multiple projects, saving you a lot of coding time down the line.
+One more note, not only does creating a list of validator-functions save boilerplate code, but growing a list of validator-functions not dependent on any library will make them easy to copy-and-paste between multiple projects, saving you a lot of coding time down the line.
 For simple primitives like `isString`, `isNumber`, creating validators might seem trivial at first but once applications grow and you need to check if something is let's say `null`, `undefined` or `number[]` (i.e. `isNullishNumberArr`), you'll be glad you don't have to constantly redefine these functions.
 <br/>